browne878/CustomerViewerAPI-JS/README.md

 You can import the collection with this [file](CustomerViewerAPI-JS.postman_collection.json).

-If you wish to use my Deployed API, you can [this](CustomerViewerAPI-JS-LIVE.postman_collection.json) collection to query it.
+If you wish to use my Deployed API, you can use [this](CustomerViewerAPI-JS-LIVE.postman_collection.json) collection to query it.